Categorical Chern character and braid groups: Introduction

+Let us also mention \cite{GorskyHogancamp17} where a link between the sheaves on the isospectral Hilbert schemes and Soergel bimodule triply-graded homology is established.
+By pushing forward the sheaf to the usual Hilbert scheme the authors obtain the result analogous to our theorem \ref{thm:main}.
+It worth noting that the construction of \cite{GorskyHogancamp17} results in the localization formulas like the ones in \cite{GorskyNegutRasmussen16} only if the parity condition for the homology holds.
+Thus it is natural to expect a connection between the results of this paper and the methods of \cite{GorskyHogancamp17}.

-Altogether we construct the Chern and co-Chern functors for three braid related categories of matrix factorizations: the unframed, the unstable framed and the stable framed category~\eqref{eq:stfrmf}.
-We showed in \cite{OblomkovRozansky17} that the first two categories provide representations of the affine braid group, while the third one provides a representation of the ordinary braid group.
+Altogether we construct the Chern and co-Chern functors for three braid related categorifies of matrix factorizations: the unframed, the unstable framed and the stable framed category~\eqref{eq:stfrmf}.
+We showed in \cite{OblomkovRozansky17} that the first two categories provide representations of the affine braid group, while the third one provides a representation of the ordinary braid group, see section~\ref{sec:braid-realization}.

+Let us also mention some technical results in this paper.
+In section~\ref{sec:comp-push-forw} we introduce weakly equivariant matrix factorizations from our previous work as well as dg weakly equivariant matrix factorizations.
+We define tamely equivariant matrix factorizations in this section and show that the push-forward and pull-back functors preserve tameness.
+We also construct strictification functor that turns tame dg weakly equivariant matrix factorizations to strictly equivariant matrix factorizations if the action is free.
+We use the strictification functor to show in section~\ref{sec:braid-realization} that the matrix factorizations which realize the braids are isomorphic to strongly equivariant matrix factorizations.

+In section~\ref{sec:chern-character} we recall the basic theory of equivariant matrix factorizations.
+In particular, in section~\ref{sec:MFs} we discuss various versions of the equivariant matrix factorizations and the relations between the corresponding categories and in \ref{sec:glob-matr-fact} we discuss several definition of global matrix factorizations that were previously studied.

+In section~\ref{sec:comp-push-forw} we remind the main properties of the weakly equivariant matrix factorizations that we used in our previous work.
+In particular, in section~\ref{sec:push-f-constr} we also remind a construction of the equivariant push-forward in the setting when weak equivariance defined by means of dg Chevalley-Eilenberg algebra.
+In section~\ref{sec:strictification} we study tamely equivariant matrix factorizations introduced in section~\ref{sec:push-f-constr} and construct the above mentioned strictification functor.
+We also prove a base change statement for matrix matrix factorizations in section~\ref{prop:base-change} and discuss a Kn\"orrer periodicity in \ref{prop:base-change}.

+In section~\ref{sec:eq-strs} we remind the construction of the categories of matrix factorizations from our previous work and in section~\ref{sec:braid-realization} we revisit our previous construction for realization of the braid group inside the category of matrix factorizations.
+In section~\ref{sec:construction} define our `unframed' categorify together with its Chern and co-Chern functors \(\HC\) and \(\CH\), proving their properties.